 The highlight of the tour though was the free samples.
 While many food factory tours give you free samples, very few take them right off the production line.
 The truth of the matter is that you haven’t lived until you’ve had straight from the production line potato chips.

-Okay, that may be an exaggeration, but the still warm chips have a taste that can’t be preserved on grocery story shelves, no matter how fresh they are.
+Okay, that may be an exaggeration, but the still warm chips have a taste that can’t be preserved on grocery store shelves, no matter how fresh they are.

 In my opinion, the Martin’s Potato Chip Factory Tour is a great activity for both young and old.
 I really enjoyed that the tour gave you the opportunity to view the cooking process from the floor, than from behind glass like many factory tours in the York area.